yuno-payments/yuno-docs/docs/SDKs/complementary-features-full-sdk.md

       </td>

       <td>
-        URL to be redirected to finish the payment.
+        URL to redirect the customer to for completing the payment with Mercado Pago Checkout Pro.
       </td>
     </tr>